Patrik Carlgren: Club career

 Carlgren progressed through the youth teams of Samuelsdals IF.
 He started his senior career spending two years with Falu FK.
 Afterwards, he played two seasons for IK Brage in Superettan, making 23 appearances.

 In July 2013, Carlgren was signed by AIK.
 He made his Allsvenskan debut on 8 May 2014 against Halmstads BK.

 In February 2017, Carlgren signed with Danish Superliga club FC Nordsjælland.

 In July 2017, he signed a two-year contract with Turkish Süper Lig club Konyaspor.

 On 8 July 2018, Carlgren returned to Denmark to sign a three-year contract with Randers FC.
 In February 2021, Carlgren extended his contract with the club until 2024.
+On 22 May 2024 Randers confirmed that Carlgren left the club as his contract expired.

 International career

+Youth

 Carlgren was part of the Swedish team which won the 2015 European Under-21 Championship, saving from Ricardo Esgaio and William Carvalho in the penalty shootout in the final against Portugal, after a 0–0 draw in Prague.

+Senior

-He was called up to the senior Sweden squad to face Denmark for the UEFA Euro 2016 play-off in November 2015.
+Carlgren was called up to the senior Sweden squad to face Denmark for the UEFA Euro 2016 play-off in November 2015.
+He made his full international debut on 10 January 2016 in a friendly 3–0 win against Finland, playing for 62 minutes before being replaced by Jacob Rinne.
 Carlgren was a squad player at Euro 2016, serving as a backup goalkeeper behind Andreas Isaksson and Robin Olsen.